Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Introduction

-can be simply taken as its special case, for which the augmented Lagrangian method \cite{Hes1969,Pow1969} was developed as the fundamental tool by imposing the quadratic penalty term $\beta\|Ax-b\|^2/2$ on the linear equality constraints $Ax=b$ for constructing the augmented Lagrangian function w.r.t. \eqref{problem1}:
+can be simply taken as its special case, for which the augmented Lagrangian method (ALM) proposed in \cite{Hes1969,Pow1969} was developed as a fundamental tool by imposing the quadratic penalty term $\beta\|Ax-b\|^2/2$ on the linear equality constraints for constructing the augmented Lagrangian function w.r.t. \eqref{problem1}:

-where $\beta>0$ and $\lambda\in\Re^m$ is the associated Lagrange multiplier of \eqref{problem1}; moreover, each $k$-th iteration of the classic ALM for the linearly equality-constrained minimization problem \eqref{problem1} explores the following two optimization steps:
+where $\beta>0$ and $\lambda\in\Re^m$ is the Lagrange multiplier; moreover, with given $\lambda^k$, the iterative scheme of ALM for \eqref{problem1} is